seqeralabs/docs/multiqc_docs/modules/mosdepth.md

 - Average coverage per contig/chromosome.

 Also plotting the percentage of the genome covered at a threshold in the General Stats section.
-The default thresholds are 1, 5, 10, 30, 50, which can be customised in the config as follows:
+The default thresholds are 1, 5, 10, 30, 50, which can be customized in the config as follows:

 ```yaml
 mosdepth_config: